tonaljs/tonal/extensions/abc-notation/README.md

 <a name="module_abc-notation.toAbc"></a>

 ## `abc-notation.toAbc(note)` ⇒ <code>String</code>
+Convert a (string) note in scientific notation into a (string) note in ABC notation

 **Kind**: static method of [<code>abc-notation</code>](#module_abc-notation)
 **Returns**: <code>String</code> - the note in ABC notation or null if not valid note